 One of the goals of Canadensys is to georeference a large part of the published specimen information as accurately as possible, and to provide uncertainties for our coordinates, as it provides key information to determine the data’s fitness for use and thus the data quality.
 It has not been decided how we are going to georeference as a network, but it is clear we should look for ways to georeference collaboratively.
 This greatly reduces the duplication of efforts and can generate more accurate results, since specimens can be grouped per province/locality in the overall network (instead of per collection), and thus be georeferenced by the people with the most knowledge of these provinces/localities.

-Canadensys participants got an introduction to georeferencing techniques and best practices at the Canadensys & UC Berkeley Georeferencing workshop (Ottawa 2010).
+Canadensys participants received an introduction to georeferencing techniques and best practices at the Canadensys & UC Berkeley Georeferencing workshop (Ottawa 2010).